Bound states and controllable currents on Topological Insulator surfaces with extended magnetic defects: Model

-Here $U_0$ is the electrostatic potential, $U_i$'s describe magnetic scattering, $\sigma_i$ are the Pauli matrices in spin space~\cite{Liu2010}, and $\widehat{\bm k}$ is the momentum at the surface ($xy$).
-The established agreement between the results from a 3D-based description of the surface states~\cite{Black-Schaffer2012,Sablikov2015,Shiranzaei2017,Xu2018} and the effective surface models~\cite{Biswas2010,Black-Schaffer2012a,Yokoyama2010} justifies this choice.
-We assume ferromagnetic alignment of the spins at the defect line~\cite{Liu2009,Efimkin2014}, but allow for rotation of the moments by an external in-plane field changing $U_i$'s.
-Since Eq.~\eqref{full_hamiltonian} is written in the long-wavelength approximation near the $\Gamma$ point for typical tetradymite topological insulators, the $\delta$-function approximation is valid for the potentials varying slowly on the scale $l_0\sim v/E_G$, where $E_G$ is the bulk energy gap.
+Here $U_0$ is the electrostatic potential, $U_i$'s describe magnetic scattering, $\sigma_i$ are the Pauli matrices in spin space~\cite{Liu2010}, and $\widehat{\bm k}$ is the momentum {operator}.
+The established agreement between the results from a 3D-based description of the surface states~\cite{Black-Schaffer2012,Sablikov2015,Shiranzaei2017,Xu2018} and the effective surface models~\cite{Biswas2010,Black-Schaffer2012a,Yokoyama2010} justifies this choice {of the Hamiltonian}.
+Since Eq.~\eqref{full_hamiltonian} is written in the long-wavelength approximation near the $\Gamma$ point for typical tetradymite topological insulators~\cite{Zhang_RMP_2011,Kane_RMP_2010, Rev_hasan}, the $\delta$-function approximation is valid for the potentials that decay on the scale $l_0\sim v/E_G$, where $E_G$ is the bulk energy gap.
 The first term above yields helical linearly dispersing states in the absence of scattering.
+We assume ferromagnetic alignment of the spins at the defect line~\cite{Liu2009,Efimkin2014}, but allow for rotation of the moments by an external in-plane field, {thus changing the values of $U_i$'s}.

 It is instructive first to perform a symmetry analysis of Eq.~\eqref{full_hamiltonian}.
-The momentum along the defect, $k_y$ is a good quantum number, and can be used to classify the eigenstates. $U_0$ breaks the particle-hole symmetry, while $U_i$ breaks TRS.
-The latter allows spin accumulation and charge currents, but those are further constrained by symmetry.
-The component $U_x$ breaks mirror symmetry about $x$-axis, but the mirror symmetry about the $y$-axis is intact.
-Thus we expect the spin components $s_y$ and $s_z$ to change sign across the defect, while $s_x$ remains continuous.
-On the other hand, for $U_y\neq 0$ the mirror symmetry about the $y$-axis is broken, while mirror symmetry about $x$-axis is intact.
-This, combined with translation along $y$, implies that $s_y$ will be constant along $y$-axis, while $s_x$ and $s_z$ must vanish, and we will see that $s_y=0$ for this case.
+The momentum along the defect, $k_y$, is a good quantum number, and can be used to classify the eigenstates. {In Eq.~\eqref{full_hamiltonian} the first term is both particle-hole and time-reversal symmetric.} $U_0$ breaks the particle-hole symmetry, while $U_i$ breaks time-reversal symmetry {of the Hamiltonian}.
+The latter allows spin accumulation and charge currents, but those are further constrained by symmetry. {When only magnetic scattering due to $U_x$ is present, {the} mirror symmetry about $x$-axis is broken while the mirror symmetry about the $y$-axis is intact.
+Thus, we expect the spin components $s_y$ and $s_z$ to change sign across the defect, while $s_x$ remains continuous.
+On the other hand, when only magnetic scattering due to $U_y$ is present, the mirror symmetry about the $y$-axis is broken while mirror symmetry about $x$-axis is intact.} This, combined with translational symmetry along $y$, implies that $s_y$ will be constant along $y$-axis, while $s_x$ and $s_z$ must vanish. {Later we will see that $s_y$ also vanishes} for this case.